EconomyLens.com

 Related

 The goal of switching all new cars to electric by 2035 was set in 2023 as a flagship measure of the EU’s environmental Green Deal and a key step towards the bloc achieving climate neutrality by 2050.
-However, European automakers have been clamouring for a rethink in the face of fierce competition from China and a slower-than-expected shift to electric vehicles.
+But European automakers have been clamouring for a rethink in the face of fierce competition from China and a slower-than-expected shift to electric vehicles.

 German Chancellor Friedrich Merz has emerged as a leading voice in support of car manufacturers, urging Brussels to allow sales of plug-in hybrids, range-extender vehicles, and highly efficient combustion engines beyond 2035.
-Additionally, Italy wants new cars running on biofuels to remain legal after the deadline.
+And Italy wants new cars running on biofuels to remain legal after the deadline.

 In the opposing camp, France wants to stick as closely as possible to the all-electric trajectory to safeguard massive investments already made by its carmakers.
 Road transport accounts for about 20 percent of total planet-warming emissions in Europe, and 61 percent of those come from cars’ exhaust pipes, according to the EU.